alban-read/M1-MICRO-FORTH/riscish.md

 ### The Token interpreter

+The compiler compiles to tokens, not to machine code.

+Something still needs to interpret the tokens in the compiled code.

 ARM code takes 32 bits, the register lengths are natively 64 bits.

 I guessed that using 64 bit addresses for an interpreter would pointlessly waste memory and suck away bandwidth, so I am using tokens instead of addresses.